ydb-platform/ydb/ydb/docs/en/core/how_to_edit_docs/_includes/content.md

 - Core

-  Any article in the basic OpenSource documentation is created with a view to extend or adjust it in the customized documentation created on its basis.
-At the same time, improvements to the basic documentation should be applied in a customized version with no manual merge of content changes, otherwise maintaining a lot of derived documentation versions becomes a very labor-intensive task and monitoring the completeness of manual adaptations becomes impossible.
+  Any article in the basic OpenSource documentation is created with a perspective to extend or adjust it in the customized documentation created on its basis.
+At the same time, improvements to the base documentation should be applied in a customized version with no manual merge of content changes, otherwise maintaining a lot of derived documentation versions becomes a very labor-intensive task and monitoring the completeness of manual adaptations becomes impossible.

   To achieve this goal using the existing tools, a file with an article inside a subject directory does not directly contain any content and is designed to be redefined when customizing the documentation.
 The content is located in one or more files with content blocks included in the article file through include directives.